mouquettom/gudlft-booking/README.md

 @tom_mouquet

-Project developed as part of the OpenClassrooms training program.
+Project developed as part of the OpenClassrooms **Développeur d'application Python** training program.